 This is my story of why I chose to specialize in small weddings and elopements.

-I didn’t choose weddings, I chose the human connection.
+I didn't chose weddings, I chose the human connection

 To me, there is so much beauty in the simple existence of humanity – the joy that overcomes you when you hear a baby laugh, the inspiration you feel while gazing into a flickering flame, the fuzzy feeling you get when the person you love holds you tight – all things human beings have been experiencing since our inception.

-Each and every person is but a thread on the loom of humanity.
 We’re separated by race, religion, politics, social hierarchy – noise created out of nothing, really – but connected by love, jealousy, empathy, sadness, admiration… undeniable human qualities that span time and space.
-We’ve all experienced these peaceful moments at one point or another where everything feels right in the world, regardless of all the constant noise being thrown at our faces – and isn’t it beautiful when that happens?

 On a day so personal and pivotal, couples deserve to feel valued and heard.
 For us quiet observers, this only comes when we surround ourselves in an intimate atmosphere.
 Elopements give us those things – they provide us the quiet space we need to speak and make connections, and give us permission to be vulnerable.
 Even if just for a day, elopements allow us to let go of the noise that so often clouds our perspective, and instead truly allow us to experience the human connection with our favorite person in the world – our partner.